-The Corporation estimates the useful lives of property and equipment, ROU assets, investment properties and intangible assets based on the period over which the assets are expected to be available for use.
+The Corporation estimates the useful lives of property and equipment, ROU asset, investment properties and intangible assets based on the period over which the assets are expected to be available for use.
 The estimated useful lives of these assets are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.

-The carrying amounts of property and equipment, ROU assets, investment properties and intangible assets as of December 31, 2021 and 2020 are disclosed in Notes 9, 10, 11 and 12.
+The carrying amounts of investment properties, property and equipment, ROU asset, and intangible assets as at December 31, 2022 and 2021 are disclosed in Notes 10, 11, 12 and 13, respectively.